dips-21/my_practice/src/DataStructure.README.md

 map vs set:-
 ---------------
 map:-
-It can have the same value for different keys.
-Map contains unique key and repeated values.
+Map is an interface.
+It is a data structure which is used to store key and value pair and we can get/remove value using key.. in the map.
+implementation <------linkedHashSet,HashSet,TreeSet
+For eg : map word count ,   <----
+set : store unique words ,find first duplicate

 In Map, one or more keys can have the same values, but two keys cannot be the same.
-The insertion order is also not maintained by the Map.

 Set:-
+while Set is collection of unique elements which internally uses map and a static final dummy object as dummy value.
-Set is a data structure which contains unique elements.Equality of sets does not depend on order of elements .(HashSet does not have specific order ,TreeSet order on comparator /comparable ) HashSet
+Set is a data structure which contains unique elements.Equality of sets does not depend on order of elements .(HashSet does not have specific order ,TreeSet order on comparator /comparable ) types:-HashSet
        TreeSet
        LinkedHashSet, iterator maintains the insertion order.
-Internally Set implementations using a Map instance with a static final object as dummy value

 HashMap
 ======================
-Hashmap contains key value pair.
+Hashmap is a Map implementation based on hash table.It supports get ,put and remove with time complexity of O(1) It uses hashcode of the key object to find the bucket in hash table and equals method to find the entry in that bucket .In case of hash collisions multiple entries will be chained in a linkedlist in that bucket (in java8 it can be binary search tree if collision size if above threshold)

-It does not allow duplicate keys, but duplicate values are allowed.
+It does not allow duplicate keys, but duplicate values are allowed.Only one Null key is allowed It's not thread safe (not synchronized,not safe to be used from multiple threads) and iterators are fail fast.
-HashMap uses the put() method to add the elements in the HashMap.
-Always prefer when we do not maintain the uniqueness.
+If map is directly modified while iteration ConcurrentModificationException is thrown.

 HashSet:-